 The above shows how to bring up one kind of visualization in Kibana on our ELK stack.
 I hope this will prove useful to you!

-I do need to note the above patterns may need some tuning for your syslog format.
-Over the years, my experience has been that
+I do need to note that the above patterns may need some tuning for your syslog format.
+Over the years, my experience has been that no two sites end up with the same syslog formatting in log files.

 Another graphing tool in common use is Grafana.
 That’s something I’d like to explore at another time.
 I’ve included a comparison blog in the References section below.
 There’s a reason I wanted to explore Kibana more, which will (I hope) become visible in another blog soon.